arineng/jcrvalidator/README.md

 gem install jcrvalidator
 ```

-This code was written and tested on Ruby 2.0.
+This code was written and tested on Ruby 2.1, 2.3, and 2.4.

 ## Command Line Usage